 - Facial oils

 - Formulas in the form of foam or whipped cream

 Products which might benefit from being refrigerated:

 - Topical prescriptions: read the instruction

 - Products that don’t contain preservatives: Although refrigeration is not a substitute for preservatives, sometimes storing Organic and Natural products (which do not contain preservatives) at low temperatures helps slow down bacteria growth and can prevent product degradation.

 - “Some products contain live active cultures of probiotics or growth factors.
 Typically, these will be found in a refrigerated section at time of purchase”; brands will usually state this on their packaging.

 - Actives such as Vitamin C and Retinoids benefit from being refrigerated; this will help keep the vitamins from breaking down and oxidation.

 - Ampoules: An ampoule is just a fancy word for a concentrated treatment with a high level of active ingredients.
 They are typically in small packages and sealed off to cut air-exposure to harness the full benefits of the active ingredient used.
-Some brands do recommend keeping it in the fridge, but we always recommend asking!
+Some brands do recommend keeping it in the fridge, but I always recommend asking!